Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 In keepting with most of my errors, the problem was due to the key not being in the checkout model dictionary.
 By putting an underscore in 'streetaddress1' like so 'street_address1', this corrected the issue but I was met with another error:
 ![Type Error Args](media/readme/type_error_args.png)
    This problem took a lot of working out.
 For some reason my 'peritem_total' which is supposed to be a decimal field was rendering as a string and causing the issue.
 From commenting out the order_form section of my checkout view, I was able to get the **checkout_success** page to render, as was the success message with the UUID.
 After a long time and some help from a tutor, we were able to determine the problem.
 The "Sum" built in method being called had a lower case 's' which was causing all the issues.
 Once edited, everything worked as expected and the order form saving correctly to the admin panel.

+### Stripe

+Amongst a big heap of errors when setting up Stripe payments, mostly syntax issues, this JS error caused the most problems.
+It prevented webhooks being sent successfully to Stripe and therefore preventing order details and other hooks being sent to Stripe.
+After seeking help from the course tutors, who also had issues locating the problem, we managed to work out the Sum function was not being ran properly.
+Although it indicated a JS issue stating "Cannot set properties of null (setting 'textContent'), this part of the stripe_elements JS was present and supposed to fill with an error message.
+This caused the confusion as the error was actually originating from the "checkout.model", I retyped the sum model, making sure to capitilise the S and the Stripe payments begun to work.
+- insert stripe_js_error

 ## Bugs